Key Takeaways

 The common assumption that people with ASPD completely lack empathy oversimplifies a complex reality.
 Research increasingly suggests that empathy exists in different forms, including cognitive empathy (understanding others’ emotions intellectually) and affective empathy (feeling others’ emotions vicariously).

 Many with ASPD may have intact cognitive empathy while struggling with affective empathy, allowing them to recognize others’ emotions without automatically sharing those feelings.
-This pattern can create situations where individuals with ASPD understand emotional dynamics well enough to navigate social situations effectively but don’t experience the emotional resonance that typically guides moral decision-making.
+This pattern can create situations where individuals with ASPD understand emotional dynamics well enough to handle social situations effectively but don’t experience the emotional resonance that typically guides moral decision-making.

 Some develop selective empathy, forming genuine attachments to specific people while remaining emotionally detached from others.
 This variability further challenges black-and-white thinking about ASPD and morality.